kevencript/nft-marketplace/README.md

 # NFT Marketplace

+Solidity And React - Truffle + Web3 for NFTs (Non-Fungible-Tokens) - Blockchain

 Please run npm install on the terminal to download the appropriate packages already defined to the package.json file.
 Make sure you are in the source file.